Looking to explore a classic German city without being in Germany? Look no further than these best things to do in New Ulm, Minnesota.

 Since 1788, the Lind House has served as a historic residence and political leader on behalf of its owner.
 Lind was the first Swedish-born American to be elected to the US Congress.

 The home, which is nestled on a hilltop in the middle of rolling orchards, offers excellent views.
-The view from the house and the surrounding area make for a soothing and beautiful refuge.
+The view from the house and the surrounding area makes for a soothing and beautiful refuge.

 Guests may travel back during one of our excursions.
 There are numerous private and public spaces on the premises that are ideal for business dinners, birthday parties, or other social gatherings.